setrem/time-tracking-osTicket/README.md

 # Time Tracking osTicket

 Simple time tracking for osTicket.
-The customizations were only tested on version 1.12 of osTicket.
+The customizations were tested on osTicket version v1.14.2.

 # How to use